saurabh96216/Tempus/README.md

 * masscan to check for open ports then nmap for service enumeration to make script faster

 # Installation & Setup
+currently working on a setup and config script